 - Rouch, Jean.
 (1949, April).
 Surf-riding: Sur La Cote D'Afrique.
 Notes Africaines, 42, 50-52.
 Bulletin d'information et de correspondance de l'Institut Français d'Afrique Noire (IFAN).
 Article in French -- translation assistance needed!

-suggests that surfing on wooden boards in Senegal existed centuries ago.
+surfing on wooden boards in Senegal existed centuries ago.

 Many thanks to Hervé Manificat for this article.
 Translation assistance needed!